Rajat26402/DA6401_Assignment3/README.md

    pip install torch pandas numpy matplotlib tqdm
    ```

-3. Update the file paths in both notebooks to point to your local dataset location.
+3. Update the dataset file paths in both notebooks to point to your local dataset location.

 4. Run the Jupyter notebooks:
-   - For vanilla model: `Without_attention/vanilla_model.ipynb`
+   - For vanilla model: `Without_attention/dla3-without-attention.ipynb`
-   - For attention model: `With_attention/attention_model.ipynb`
+   - For attention model: `With_attention/dla3-attention.ipynb`

 ## Running the Models